 Some herbals can make you feel better and help keep you healthy.
 But you need to be a smart consumer.
 Use these tips when choosing herbal remedies.

-• Look closely at the claims made about the product.
+- Look closely at the claims made about the product.
 How is the product described?
 Is it a "miracle" pill that "melts away" fat?
 Will it work faster than regular care?
 Is it a secret your health care provider and drug companies don't want you to know?
 Such claims are red flags.
-If something sounds too good to be true, it probably is not.
+If something sounds too good to be true, it probably is not true.

-• Before trying a product, talk with your provider.
+- Before trying a product, talk with your provider.
 Ask for their opinion.
 Is the product safe?
 What are the chances it will work?
 Are their risks?
-Will it interact with other medicines?
+Will it interact with medicines you take?
 Will it interfere with your treatment?

 Where to get More Information